Ragamuffin War

-The Ragamuffin War, also known as the Ragamuffin Revolution or Heroic Decade, (Note: Portuguese: Guerra dos Farrapos, Revolução Farroupilha, Decênio Heroico.) was a republican uprising that began in southern Brazil, in the province (current state) of Rio Grande do Sul in 1835.
-The rebels were led by Generals Bento Gonçalves da Silva and Antônio de Sousa Neto with the support of the Italian fighter Giuseppe Garibaldi.
-The war ended with an agreement between the two sides, known as the Treaty of Ponche Verde, in 1845.
+The Ragamuffin War (Guerra dos Farrapos), also known as the Ragamuffin Revolution or Heroic Decade, (Note: Portuguese: Revolução Farroupilha, Decênio Heroico.) was a republican uprising that began in southern Brazil during the regency period, centered in the province of Rio Grande do Sul and, for a time, extending into Santa Catarina.
+It began on 20 September 1835, when rebel forces seized Porto Alegre, and soon turned into a wider confrontation between Brazil's imperial government and a coalition led by Bento Gonçalves and Antônio de Sousa Neto, who proclaimed the secession of the province and the creation of the Riograndense Republic following the rebel victory at the battle of Seival in 1836.